 Physician Advice for Productivity

-We asked a handful of seasoned physicians from 3 top specialties; General Practice, Psychiatry and Internal Medicine, to share their best productivity tips.
-We then took those tips and listed them below.
+We asked a handful of seasoned physicians from 3 top specialties; General Practice, Psychiatry and Internal Medicine, to share their best productivity tips:

-A lot of doctors say that having the ability to bill right away on your phone, with easy access to codes and reminders, is priceless.
-This is especially true for busy offices or hospital settings since you already have to deal with so much paperwork and you’re constantly on the go.
+A lot of doctors say that having the ability to bill right away on their phone, with easy access to codes and reminders, is priceless.
+This is especially true for rounding physicians and those who practice out of multiple locations who are constantly on the move.

-Dr. Erin Smith (Psychiatry) highly recommends billing for each patient either on the spot or by the end of the day, but no later, otherwise things start piling up quickly.
+Dr. Erin Smith (Psychiatry) highly recommends billing for each patient either on the spot or by the end of the day, but no later, to reduce billing pileup.

 Dr. Melissa Gillis (GP) suggests that you separate your billings into groups.
 “I use the "month," but you can use anything to help you organize, it helps with finding patients later.
 Then delete groups when you no longer need them to keep your folders manageable.
 Also, use the notes section for MSP notes, but also for yourself - a few words might help you remember a complicated billing.”